wp-plugins/role-scoper/readme.txt

 = 1.3.9-dev =
 * BugFix : Non-administrators could delete users with a higher role level
 * BugFix : When viewing a page, hidden categories are listed
+* BugFix : Site-wide edit_theme_options capability was not honored for Nav Menu management by non-Administrators
+* Feature: Support menu-specific restrictions for Nav Menus

 = 1.3.8 - 19 Nov 2010 =